24seconds/orka/README.md

 - ThemeLightOwl

-### Check system message

-When there is something to notify to user, I wrote system message.
-You can check system message by clicking toggle switch!

 ### Self Hosting

-🛠️ To transfer offer and answer, there is signaling server outside of LAN.
+🛠️ Because webRTC needs to transfer offer and answer between peers, there is signaling server outside of LAN.
 If you want to host signaling server by yourself.
 Follow these steps.

 - clone this repository